Matthew currently enjoys a busy career as a chamber musician and soloist. Recent

-As an orchestral pianist Matthew has worked with the City of Birmingham Symphony Orchestra, Moscow City Ballet and the Thursford Christmas Spectacular.
-As a rehearsal pianist Matthew has worked with Constanza Chorus, Godalming Choral Society, Guildford Opera Company, Hart Voices, Horsley Choral Society, Lloyds Choir, Royal Free Music Society and the Rushmoor Choir.
+Matthew is accompanist to the award-winning Farnham Youth Choir, and has also worked with Constanza Chorus, Godalming Choral Society, Guildford Opera Company, Hart Voices, Horsley Choral Society, Lloyds Choir, Oxshott Choral Society, Royal Free Music Society and the Rushmoor Choir.

 Matthew is an experienced piano teacher and has previously taught at the University of Surrey.
 He currently teaches at Longacre School in Surrey as well as having a private teaching practice in the Woking area.